 Should You Reuse Manufacturer Product Descriptions?

-Generating content for a website isn’t as easy as you’d think.
-Unfortunately, websites don’t just spring into being fully formed, with lovely words extolling your company and product.
-Somebody has to write those words, and somebody has to write words for every single product on every single page of that website.
-Producing so much content might seem like a daunting task—and it can be very tempting to cut corners.
-In professional content writing, is it okay to borrow material from the manufacturer?
+Generating content for an ecommerce website isn’t as easy as you’d think.
+Unfortunately, websites don’t just spring into being fully formed, with lovely words extolling your company and the products you sell.
+Somebody has to write those words, and descriptions are needed for every single product on every single page of that website.
+Producing so much ecommerce content might seem like a daunting task—and it can be very tempting to cut corners and to just go and reuse manufacturer product descriptions instead of rewriting them to be original.

-When a customer visits your site, they’re looking for information on your products.
+When a customer visits your ecommerce site, they’re looking for information on your products.
 You, of course, have to provide it for them.
-And look—the manufacturer provides all those handy little descriptions of these products on their website!
+And look—the manufacturer usually provides all those handy little descriptions of these products on their website!
 Just copy and paste and you’re done, right?

-The problem is that copying those product descriptions is so easy, everyone does it, and if everyone does it, you aren’t going to stand out.
+The problem is that copying those manufacturer product descriptions is so easy, everyone does it, and if everyone does it, you aren’t going to stand out.
 Instead of becoming special, new, or interesting, your product page becomes just one more in a sea of faceless websites.

 Finally, in some cases the material may have a copyright registered.
 This doesn’t happen often, but it’s better to be safe than sorry.
 Stealing material from other sites—even manufacturers’ descriptions—can lead to legal problems down the road.
 Even if it doesn’t, representing someone else’s work as your own is plagiarism, which is unethical.

 So what are you supposed to do?
-The simplest course of action is just to rewrite the product descriptions.
+The simplest course of action is just to rewrite the manufacturer product descriptions.
 You can keep the main ideas, the highlights of the product, and any statistics or measurements; just use your own words.
 Saying the same thing differently isn’t hard to do, and it will keep you in the clear when it comes to duplication.
 This is the simplest approach whether you write your own material or hire content writers to do it for you.

-If you really want to stand out, use the product description as an opportunity to add your own review or a customer’s testimonial.
+If you really want to stand out, use the product description copy as an opportunity to add your own review or a customer’s testimonial.
 This is the perfect place to convince the consumers to buy from you, and the new ideas can only help your SEO.

 Cutting corners might seem tempting, but it can hurt your website more than it helps.
 Unless you’re trying to lower your search rankings, it’s not a good idea to directly reuse manufacturer descriptions.
 Rewrite those manufacture descriptions instead!